Wood Burning – Hanging Artwork – types of hangers and when I use them

 TYPE 3 – TRIANGLE

 Triangle hangers are triangle shaped metal with a sleeve on one side for attaching to the board.
 D-rings will also work.
 I just happen to have triangles on hand.
-There isn’t a benefit to to use one over the other; that I’m aware of.
-I ended up with triangles, but that what was available at the store.
+As far as I know, there isn’t a benefit to to use one over the other.
+I ended up with triangles, because that what was available at the store.

 You can secure this type of hanger with either nails or screws.
 I highly recommend using screws!